Peri-implantitis - Inflammation around Dental Implants

 Vitamin D3 Deficiency

 A deficiency in the essential sunshine vitamin D3 is also a contributing factor to peri-implantitis.
-With a D3 deficiency, the jawbone is severely affected, leading to inflammatory loosening of implants.
+With a vitamin D3 deficiency, the jawbone is severely affected, leading to inflammatory loosening of implants.
 Generally, D3 plays a role in numerous processes in the body and is effective in bone, muscle, and immune system function, among other things.

 Our dental practice specializes in effectively optimizing the oral bacterial flora.
 In this process, only harmful bacteria are eliminated, while the healthy and essential bacteria remain alive.